 Our customer’s voices need to be heard and need to be reflected in the Product and Engineering decisions that we make.
-In an effort to bring this to the forefront, we will use the following process to identify the highest priorities of our customers as they pertain to our internal initiatives and strategic goals, and ensure that these priorities are then weighted in the overall product roadmap and Job Fair decision making.
+In an effort to bring this to the forefront, we will use the following process to identify the highest priorities of our customers as they pertain to our internal initiatives and strategic goals, and ensure that these priorities are then weighted in the overall product roadmap and product planning decision making.
 This process is the responsibility of the go-to-market teams.
 In particular, account teams should feel accountable for bringing any and all product feedback forward and ensuring this feedback is accurately and completely conveyed.

 - Product Gaps - CEs/TAs, in conjunction with their partner AEs, identify product gaps and feature requests from their customers.
 These gaps should then be indicated as Salesforce Product Gaps using the standard Product Gap submission process.
 This should be done, as accurately as possible, for every currently unsupported feature that your customers are interested in and could impact our ability to sell to and expand with them.
 Submitted Product Gaps will continue to be reviewed by the Product teams, added to backlogs, and kept up to date by the responsible members of Product and Engineering.